-Units for stormwater runoff storage volume: cm=centimeter, ft=foot, gal=U.S. gallon, gpm = U.S. gallon per minute, km=kilometer, m=meter, min=minute, s=second.
+Units for stormwater detention calculator: cm=centimeter, ft=foot, gal=U.S. gallon, gpm = U.S. gallon per minute, km=kilometer, m=meter, min=minute, s=second.

 Communities usually have guidelines stating that stormwater runoff peak discharge at some location following development cannot exceed the runoff peak discharge prior to development.
 The "location" is usually somewhere in the watershed where flooding would be detrimental.
 Development usually involves clearing trees and brush, paving surfaces, and constructing buildings.
 These activities tend to increase stormwater runoff volume and peak discharge from the watershed.